sbowl001/CS-Build-Week-1/README.md

 # Cellular Automata and Conway's "Game of Life"

-Conway's Game of Life Animation using Swift
+Conway's Game of Life Animation

+# Tech/framework used

+Swift

+# Screenshots